HideOnHouse/2020-1term-final_project-6/README.md

 ## To-Do
 > 1. Implement Gate
 > 2. Implement Goal
-> 3. Add stage by revise constructor, stage can be represented as 2-dimension array
+> 3. Add stageClass by revise constructor, stageClass can be represented as 2-dimension array
 > 4. Revise collision method -> get the Character of current snakeHead's coordinate
 > 5. Append "Press any button to start when start game"
 > 6. Remove member variable snakeLength